stackhpc/ansible-slurm-appliance/ansible/roles/lustre/README.md

 **NB:** The `install.yml` playbook in this role should only be run during image build, with the default `update_enable=true`.
 This ensures that the latest kernel and matching
 `kernel-devel` packages will be installed.
 This playbook is not idempotent.

+**NB:** Currently this only supports RockyLinux 9.

 ## Role Variables

 - `lustre_version`: Optional str.
-Version of lustre to build, default '2.15.64'.
-TODO: EXPLAIN.
-See https://wiki.whamcloud.com/display/PUB/Lustre+Support+Matrix
+Version of lustre to build, default '2.15.5' which is the first version with EL9 support
 - `lustre_mounts`: Required list.
 Define Lustre filesystems and mountpoints as a list of dicts with possible keys:
     - `mgs_nid`: The NID for the MGS, e.g. `192.168.227.11@tcp1`
     - `fs_name`: The name of the filesystem to mount
     - `mount_point`: Path to mount filesystem at.
 Default is `/mnt/lustre/{{ lustre_fs_name}}`
     - `mount_state`: Mountpoint state, as for [ansible.posix.mount](https://docs.ansible.com/ansible/latest/collections/ansible/posix/mount_module.html#parameter-state).
 Default `mounted`.
   Any of these parameters may alternatively be specified as role variables prefixed `lustre_`.
 If both are given entries in `lustre_mounts` take priority.
+- `lustre_subnet_cidr`: Required str.
+CIDR of subnet for interface to be used for Lustre.
 The following variables control the package build and and install and should not generally be required:
 - `lustre_build_packages`: Optional list.
 Prerequisite packages required to build Lustre.
 See `defaults/main.yml`.
 - `lustre_build_dir`: Optional str.
 Path to build lustre at, default `/tmp/lustre-release`.